CubeVic/My_notes/docs/APIs/Google/sheets/google_sheet_read.md

 Where:

-- `range` type `string`: the range of values in A1 notation, this will be the range I will be reading.
+- `range` type `string`: the range of values in A1 notation.
+This range will be the one I will be reading.
 - `majorDimension` type `enum`: This is more difficult to understand, but in few words, depending on the value the output will follow a format, let say the value is `majorDimension=ROWS`the data is A1=1,B1=2,A2=3,B2=4, the `range=A1:B2` the return will be `[ [1,2] [3,4] ]` but if I modify `majorDimension=COLUMNS` the output will be `[ [1,3] [2,4] ]`.
-- `values` type `array`: the data to be read, this fallow a format of an array of arrays, the outer array represent the data, each inner array a major dimension and each item inside a cell value.
+- `values` type `array`: the data to be read, this fallow a format of an array of arrays, the outer array represent the data, each inner array a `majordimension` and each item inside a cell value.

 more info: